Reflecting for Your Personal Statement

-An effective personal statement is based on sound self-assessment.
-To help you reflect on some of your accomplishments, interests, personal traits and characteristics, ask yourself:
+An effective personal statement starts with honest self-assessment.
+To help you reflect on your accomplishments, interests, values, and future goals, use the prompts below as a guide.

 You

-- What’s your background, your values?
-(First generation college student, parents' occupation, role models, spirituality, social justice, etc.)
+- What’s your background, and what values define you?
+(First-generation college student, parents' occupation, role models, spirituality, social justice involvement, etc.)

 - Who have been the most influential people in your life and why?